Glendowie College Glendowie College

 Term 1

-Week 1 - 9: 3.4 Select and use complex performance skills associated with a theatre form.
-(Evening performance).
+Week 1 - 7: 3.4 Select and use complex performance skills associated with a theatre form.
+(Evening or in-class performance)

 Term 2